-Pixley itself, rather like Little Marcle, Aylton and Munsley, is more a collection of farms rather than a village with a centre, but enjoys typically beautiful Herefordshire countryside with rolling hills and valleys.
-Like many English villages the social centres are the churches and pubs.
-It is also an area which has been inhabited for a long time, with Pixley being mentioned in the Doomsday Book and churches dating from the 13th and 14th centuries.
+It is also an area which has been inhabited for a long time, with Pixley being mentioned in the Doomsday Book and three of the churches date from the 13th and 14th centuries.